United States of America Flag

 The Sandhills calving method and virtual fencing

-The Sandhills calving method (moving pairs to fresh ground every couple weeks) is a proven way to reduce disease pressure, but most ranchers lack the infrastructure and the time to make it work.
-Virtual fencing removes those barriers.
+The Sandhills calving method (moving uncalved cows to fresh ground and leaving pairs behind) is a proven way to reduce disease pressure, but most ranchers lack the infrastructure and time to make it work.
+Virtual fencing can help remove those barriers.

-With Halter, instead of spending hours moving physical fence, gates, and water sources, you adjust boundaries from your phone.
-Pairs move to clean ground on schedule without the labor that traditionally made this practice impractical.
-The method works anywhere, but virtual fencing is what makes it feasible for most operations.
+Instead of spending hours moving physical fence, gates, and water sources, you adjust boundaries from your phone.
+Cattle move to clean ground without the labor that traditionally made this practice challenging.
+While virtual fencing shows promise for enabling this method more widely, it's still an emerging application that ranchers are beginning to explore.

 The labor requirements change too.
 Instead of spending hours moving temporary fence or driving across large pastures to check on scattered pairs, you're managing boundaries digitally and responding only when cattle actually need intervention.
-You're not eliminating labor, but you're focusing it on the things that matter: pulling calves, treating sick animals, and managing the details that actually affect calf survival.
+You're not eliminating labor, but you're focusing it on the things that matter: assisting calves when needed, treating sick animals, and managing the details that actually affect calf survival.

 The benefits extend beyond calving season.
 Virtual fencing enables creep grazing, where calves graze ahead of the herd on fresh, high-quality forage.
 Because there's no physical fence to stop them, calves naturally range ahead of their mothers and come back to nurse.
-One Kansas rancher using Halter's virtual fencing system saw a 30-pound increase in weaning weights compared to previous years; a solid return!
+One Kansas rancher using Halter's virtual fencing system saw a 30-pound increase in weaning weights compared to previous years.

-Virtual fencing might not be the answer for every operation.
-But for ranchers dealing with challenging terrain, large pastures, limited infrastructure, or the need to rotate frequently during calving, it's a tool that lets you manage the season the way you want to.
+Virtual fencing doesn't work everywhere for every operation.
+If your cattle are already in small, easily managed paddocks near headquarters, you might not need it.
+If your infrastructure is dialed in and working well, adding new technology might not make sense.
+And if your operation doesn't have the terrain or herd size where mobility and flexibility create real value, the ROI might not be there.
+But for ranchers dealing with challenging terrain, large pastures, limited infrastructure, or the need to rotate frequently during calving, it's a tool that lets you manage the season the way you want to, not the way your fence lines force you to.

 Improving your calving season management